DTonomy-Inc/Ransomware/README.md

 - djvu Ransom

 ### Disclaimer
-All decryptors are from online sources, and we are not responsible for any damage to your devices.
+All the information are collected online.
+We are not responsible for any damage to your devices.